Deep Perceptual Similarity is Adaptable to Ambiguous Contexts: Datasets

 Three datasets are used in this work, SVHN~\cite{netzer2011reading}, STL-10~\cite{coates2011analysis}, and BAPPS~\cite{zhang2018unreasonable}.

-SVHN and STL-10 are image classification datasets, but are not used for that purpose in this work.
-Instead the SVHN images are used for adaption training to a given ordering of distortions and for testing how well the metrics perform on a given ordering of distortions.
-STL-10 are used only for testing the metrics performance for a given ordering of distortions.
-The datasets are used since SVHN and STL-10 consist of significantly different images which is used to test if the adaption learned on one image distribution generalizes to different distribution.
-The difference between the datasets can be seen in Fig.~\ref{fig:svhn_and_stl10_distortions}, which shows samples from both along with applications of the six distortion types that are detailed later.
+SVHN and STL-10 are image classification datasets but are not used for that purpose in this work.
+Instead, the SVHN images are used for adaption training to a given ranking of distortions and to test how well the metrics perform.
+STL-10 is used only for testing the metrics performance for a given ranking of distortions.
+The datasets are used since SVHN and STL-10 consist of significantly different images, which tests whether the adaption learned on one image distribution generalizes to different distributions.
+The difference between the datasets can be seen in Fig.~\ref{fig:svhn_and_stl10_distortions}, which shows samples from both, along with applications of the six distortion types that are detailed later.

 BAPPS is a perceptual similarity dataset used to evaluate how well a metric estimates human perception of similarity.
 BAPPS is used in this work to evaluate how the adaption training affects the metrics performance as estimators of human perception of similarity.
-As such it is only used for testing, and no training is done on the dataset.
+As such, it is only used for testing, and no training is done on the dataset.